Canada GST Services

 No matter where you live or where your online business is based — if you have customers in Quebec, you have to follow Quebecer QST rules.
 The first step if you have not already registered your business with Revenu Québec is to do so by accessing clicSEQUR-Enterprises on the Entreprise Québec website.
-You should have on hand your business’ identification number, the name and position of the business’s authorized representative.
+You should have on hand your business’ identification number, the name and position of the business’s authorised representative.
 The name(s) of the persons in charge of online services.

 Ultimately, you will receive a QST registration number, which establishes you in the Quebec tax system as a legal business.
-This number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the tax you charge from customers.
+This number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the Canada tax you charge from customers.